commontoolsinc/RFC/rfc/space.md

 The `cause` field contains a [merkle-reference] to the previous fact in this lineage.
 It creates a causal chain that ensures consistency and tracks the complete revision history.

+For initial assertions, the `cause` references a [genesis fact][genesis fact] that establishes the starting point of the causal chain.

+#### Genesis Facts

+A genesis fact represents the initial state of a resource before any assertions have been made.
+It establishes the starting point of the causal chain and provides a consistent reference point for the first assertion.

-For initial assertions, the `cause` references a genesis fact that establishes the starting point of the causal chain.
-This genesis fact is essentially a retraction with matching `the` and `of` values but with the `cause` field omitted, representing the initial absence of the fact.
+Genesis facts are essentially retractions with matching `the` and `of` values but with the `cause` field omitted, representing the initial absence of data for a resource.
+Since genesis facts do not assert any state, they serve as logical foundations that claim "no prior state existed."

+> ℹ️ Each resource has its own unique genesis fact (determined by its specific `the` and `of` values), rather than all facts sharing a common genesis.
+This ensures proper lineage tracking on a per-resource basis.

+When creating the first assertion for a resource, its `cause` field should reference this genesis fact to establish proper lineage.

 #### Fact Causal Chain Visualization